philcunliffe/filco-website/garden/Web Components Are Important.md

 Most developers think about web applications through the lens of compiled frameworks like React.
 Packages and components are imported, woven together, and then distributed as a complete application.
 There's little reason to bother with Web Components in this paradigm when framework native component libraries are available.
 This view is one-dimensional and ignores the most compelling aspects of Web Components.

 The internet is for everyone.
 It's ever-expanding, everlasting, and ever backward-compatible.
 It needs a specification so people who care can extend the foundational HTML it's built on.
 That specification is Web Components.
-Building cool things on the web should be for more than just companies and developers; we need to lower that bar, or the internet may become a [lifeless husk](https://maggieappleton.com/ai-dark-forest).
+For us developers, a wider HTML foundation means we can build complex applications more quickly using proven pre-fabricated pieces.
+For everyone else, building cool things on the web should be for more than just companies and developers; we need to lower that bar, or the internet may become a [lifeless husk](https://maggieappleton.com/ai-dark-forest).